Accounting Act

 Article 78

-Used financial reports, books, storage device of machine processing accounting data and accounting documents compiled into volumes shall be numbered and kept according to each year with table of content prepared for auditing purposes.
+Used financial reports, books, storage device of machine-processed accounting data and accounting documents compiled into volumes shall be numbered and kept by year, with table of content prepared for auditing purpose.

 Article 79

-Each financial report shall be signed or stamped by Chief Officer of the authorities and accounting officer in charge; Those category of activities relevant to senior officer and officer in charge shall be signed or stamped by that senior officer or officer in charge.
-However, financial report used internally shall not be required to be signed or stamped by Chief officer of authority.
+Each financial report shall be signed or stamped by the Chief Officer of the Agencies and Chief accounting Officer; Those affairs relevant to the senior Officer and Officer in charge shall be signed or stamped by that senior Officer or Officer in charge.
+However, financial report used internally shall not be required to be signed or stamped by the Chief Officer of the said Agency.

-Where financial report has been compiled into volumes in preceding paragraph, only its cover page shall be signed or stamped by Chief Officer of the authorities and accounting officer in charge.
+Where financial report has been compiled into volumes as mentioned in the preceding Paragraph, only its cover page shall be signed or stamped by the Chief Officer of the Agencies and Chief accounting Officer.

 Article 80